erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 ### Installation

-Once the install script is saved and downloaded, in to the directory (Downloads) Installation can be completed via changing to the directory where the install.sh script was saved to and then run:
+Once the install script is saved and downloaded, in to the directory (Downloads) Installation can be completed via changing to the directory where the install.sh script was saved to and then running in the terminal:

 ```
 chmod +x install.sh   #Making the script exacutable